keesiemeijer/github-pages-code-reference/README.md

 ```

 ## Deploy the Generated Code Reference
-Open your terminal and go to the child theme directory (`www/wp-reference/source-code/wp-content/themes/github-pages-code-reference`).
+Open your terminal and and go to this repository in the themes directory (`www/wp-reference/source-code/wp-content/themes/github-pages-code-reference`).

 **NOTE** Check before deploying if the `homepage`, `appname` and `deploy` values point to the correct `homepage` and `repository`.
 Also check if the `parsed_name` `parsed_type` and `parsed_version` values are correct.